christosc/Darcula-Xcode-Theme/README.md

 Darcula-Xcode-Theme
 ===================

-Another variation of the IntelliJ's Darcula color theme for Xcode
+Another variation of the IntelliJ's Darcula color theme for Xcode.

+To install, copy .dvtcolortheme file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes` .